Cane Corso shedding

 Tips to keep under control your Cane Corso shedding

-What is a normal Cane Corso shedding?
+What is normal Cane Corso shedding?

-Cane Corso excessive shedding- What to do?
+Cane Corso excessive shedding: what to do?

 The signs of excessive Cane Corso shedding

-Unusual hair loss in dogs may point out to many underlying issues.
+Unusual hair loss in dogs may point out many underlying issues.
 Here is the list of symptoms that every dog needs to recognize:

 -dry and brittle hair